taskiq-python/taskiq/docs/guide/scheduling-tasks.md

 :::

-Each of these methods return you an instance of the `CreatedSchedule` class.
+Each of these methods returns you an instance of the `CreatedSchedule` class.
 This object has unique schedule ID and some helper methods.
 For example, you can use the `unschedule` method to remove the schedule from the source.

 ```python
     schedule = await my_task.schedule_by_time(